phkaeser/wlmaker/doc/ROADMAP.md

 * Clip & Dock handling
   * Add option to save state (Dock, Clip, Output).
+    * [done] Save state for Output.
+    * [done] Create the base directory, if it does not yet exist.
+    * Save state for Clip, Dock.
   * Toplevel windows show an icon, unless started from dock.
   * There is a means to attach an icon to Dock or Clip (eg. via menu action).